koush/docs.scrypted.app/scrypted-nvr/apps.md

 ## iOS

 1. [Install the Scrypted Beta App using TestFlight](https://testflight.apple.com/join/mpXXwLk7).
-2. Login ysiung the Scrypted Cloud credentials from the previous steps.
+2. Login using the Scrypted Cloud credentials from the previous steps.
 3. The app will prompt to login a second time.
 The second time, use your *local* Scrypted Server credentials.

 ## Android and Web